Retire by stateFigures verified May 31, 2026

 Does Texas tax retirement income?

-Texas has no state income tax, so Social Security, pensions, and retirement withdrawals are not taxed by the state.
-Property taxes, however, are among the higher ones in the country, so the local rate matters a lot.
+No. Texas has no state income tax, so your Social Security, pensions, and retirement withdrawals go untaxed by the state.
+The trade-off is property tax, which runs among the highest in the country, so the local rate matters a lot.

 Texas Comptroller of Public Accounts